 The Call for Papers is now closed

-A Call for Posters is open; please submit abstracts to email@example.com by 17 May
+A Call for Posters has been extended in order to encourage submission of recent research; please submit abstracts to firstname.lastname@example.org by 19 July

 BSF2019 will include an optional Monday pre-conference workshop.
 A Welcome reception, Poster reception and BSF banquet are also planned.
 The optional Monday workshop will start at 11am and the conference will end Wednesday around 5pm.
 An optional one-day symposium is scheduled for Thursday.